-Events - Annual Golf Tournament
+Annual Golf Tournament

-Registration for the 29th annual Calgary Stampeder Alumni Association Charity Golf Tournament will be opening soon.
-This years tournament will be taking place on Monday, July 23, 2018 at the Country Hills Golf Club.
+Registration for the 30th annual Calgary Stampeder Alumni Association Charity Golf Tournament is open!

+This years tournament will be taking place on Monday, July 22, 2019 at the Country Hills Golf Club.

 As in past years, the format of the tournament is five person teams captained by a former Stampeder player.
 In addition to other prizes, the winning team receives the opportunity to don the “Red Jacket”.